haloos/tool/README.md

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, the [React documentation](https://reactjs.org/).